rockman007372/Obsidian-Vault/Functions in C.md

 ```

-##### Function Pointer
+#### Function Pointer

-A **pointer to a function** (function pointer) is a variable that stores the memory address of a function.
+A function pointer is a pointer variable that stores the memory address of a function.
 This allows the function to be called indirectly through the pointer.

 >[!attention]
 > Remember to state the type of the argument in the function pointer!